m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 As a result, and if the majority of the attack traffic is coming through AS3, then the mitigation is ineffective.
 The same is true if a large number of peers do not accept the blackholing announcements.

-Let’s look at the traffic distribution during an attack at a large IXP, and gather some insights to understand the extent of the collateral damage caused by blackholing.
+Let's look at the traffic distribution during an attack at a large IXP, and gather some insights to understand the extent of the collateral damage caused by blackholing.

 ![](https://assets.omscs.io/notes/0219.png)